isomerpages/mlaw-corp/news/speeches/_posts/2020-04-10-Speech-by-Mr-K-Shanmugam-Minister-for-Law-at-the-Open-Meeting-of-Ministers-of-Justice-SPILF.md

 ---
 layout: post
-title: Speech by Mr K Shanmugam, Minister for Law, at the Open Meeting of Ministers of Justice, St. Petersburg International Legal Forum: Rule of Corona
+title: Speech by Mr K Shanmugam, Minister for Law, at the Open Meeting of Ministers of Justice, St. Petersburg International Legal Forum
 date:  2020-04-10
-permalink: /news/speeches/2020-04-10-Speech-by-Mr-K-Shanmugam-Minister-for-Law-at-the-Open-Meeting-of-Ministers-of-Justice-SPILF-Rule-of-Corona
+permalink: /news/speeches/2020-04-10-Speech-by-Mr-K-Shanmugam-Minister-for-Law-at-the-Open-Meeting-of-Ministers-of-Justice-SPILF
 ---

 10 Apr 2020 Posted in [[Speeches](/news/speeches)]